Arkansas State University Mid-South: History

 The college added intercollegiate athletics in 2010 with men's and women's basketball teams and adopted the Greyhounds mascot in recognition of a generous donation from Southland Park Gaming and Racing.
 Originally competing as a Division III member of the National Junior College Athletic Association (NJCAA), the Greyhounds moved to Division II in 2012 where they currently compete as a member of NJCAA Region 2.

 On January 11, 2015, the MSCC and Arkansas State University System Board of Trustees announced that MSCC would join the Arkansas State University System as ASU Mid-South, and the merger became official on July 1, 2015.

 Governance

 ASU Mid-South is governed by the Arkansas State University System Board of Trustees.
 Locally, a seven-member Board of Visitors advises the Board of Trustees on issues related to the college.

-Arkansas State Representative Milton Nicks of Crittenden and Cross counties is a former ASU Mid-South trustee.

 Campus

 The ASU Mid-South Main Campus is located at 2000 West Broadway in West Memphis, and it includes a 64000 sqft building named the Donald W. Reynolds Center for Academic Excellence, completed in 2000 at a cost of 12 million dollars.
 The center includes the library, multimedia rooms, office space and food service areas.
 The south campus houses five classroom buildings and the Glen F. Fenter Athletic Complex, which opened in 2013, and is home of Greyhound Athletics, the college's NJCAA sports teams.

 On the north campus is a Workforce Technology Center, a 38000 sqft building which houses the college's Aviation Maintenance Technology, Machining, and Mechatronics programs as well as classrooms and offices.
 In addition, the north campus includes the Marion Berry Renewable Energy Center for Process Technology and Diesel Technology training and instruction and the Jeffrey Jacobs Hospitality and Management Center, opened in August, 2015.

 The FedEx Aviation Technology Center opened in 2017 on Arkansas State University Mid-South's south campus.
 The 22,000-sq.ft. facility includes an aircraft hangar space, classrooms, labs and support areas.
 The facility is equipped with a large, hands-on learning tool – a Boeing 727 jet – compliments of the global transportation company 20 miles due east.
 As part of its Aircraft Donation Program, FedEx in 2012 donated the jet to the school.